 “Before the boy in the launderette, nobody wore boxers.
 Almost overnight, men who would once have seen boxer shorts as stuffily old-fashioned were buying boxers in their droves.
 And ever since, a pair of white cotton Sunspel’s has been the boxer of choice of those in the know.”
 Robert Elms, Style Journalist and Author

-In Casino Royale, Daniel Craig wears several Sunspel shirts.
+In Casino Royale, Daniel Craig wears several Sunspel shirts – and it’s clear to see why.
+They’re amongst the best men’s polo shirts available.
 Award winning costume designer, Lindy Hemming, explains why:

 “I have dressed so many different characters in film and theatre in Sunspel because they are classic, timeless and beautifully made.
 With Daniel Craig as the new Bond, I thought it would be a perfect collaboration of quality and Britishness to ask Sunspel to create all his t-shirts, polo shirts and underwear.
 He looks very sexy and happy in their clothing.”Lindy Hemming, award-winning costumier